dmitrymomot/gokit/sse/README.md

 ## Overview

-The `sse` package provides a lightweight, framework-agnostic implementation of Server-Sent Events (SSE) that enables real-time communication from server to client.
-It supports both single-server and distributed architectures with pluggable message bus implementations.
+The `sse` package provides a lightweight, thread-safe implementation of Server-Sent Events (SSE) that enables real-time communication from server to client.
+It supports both single-server and distributed architectures with pluggable message bus implementations, making it suitable for applications of any scale.

 ## Features

-- Clean, modular architecture with clear separation of concerns
 - Topic-based subscriptions for targeted event delivery
-- Multiple message bus implementations:
+- Multiple message bus implementations (in-memory, Redis)
-    - In-memory channel bus for single-server deployments
-    - Redis-backed bus for distributed environments
-- Configurable heartbeats to maintain long-lived connections
-- Automatic client connection management
+- Automatic client connection management with configurable heartbeats
-- Horizontal scaling support
+- Support for structured data with automatic JSON serialization
-- Compatible with any Go HTTP router
+- Compatible with any Go HTTP router or framework
+- Thread-safe for concurrent operations

 ## Usage